Free3D: Consistent Novel View Synthesis without 3D Representation: Related Work

-\paragraph{\emph{Open-set} NVS.}
+\paragraph{{Open-set} NVS.}

-In order to operate in an open-set setting, Zero-1-to-3~\cite{liu2023zero} built on a 2D image generator trained on a large-scale image dataset~\cite{schuhmann2022laion} and fine-tune it on the Objaverse dataset~\cite{deitke2023objaverse}.
-While it has good generalizability, Zero-1-to-3 fails to achieve high pose accuracy, and their reconstructions are not very consistent across views.
-To mitigate these issues, other concurrent approaches either integrate 3D representations into the network~\cite{yang2023consistnet,liu2023syncdreamer,kant2023invs} or train another auxiliary 3D network~\cite{liu2023one,weng2023consistent123,shi2023mvdream,liu2023one2345++}.
-These methods can output high-quality target views, but they are computationally expensive and use significant memory for training.
+To operate in an open-set setting, Zero-1-to-3~\cite{liu2023zero} builds on a large pre-trained 2D image generator and fine-tune it on the Objaverse dataset~\cite{deitke2023objaverse}.
+While it has good generalizability, it fails to achieve high pose accuracy, and its reconstructions are inconsistent across views.
+To mitigate these issues, other concurrent approaches either integrate 3D representations into the network~\cite{yang2023consistnet,liu2023syncdreamer,kant2023invs} or train another 3D network~\cite{liu2023one,weng2023consistent123,shi2023mvdream,liu2023one2345++,xu2024grm}.
+These methods can output high-quality target views, but are computationally expensive.
 More importantly, these methods do \emph{not} address the issue of pose representation, which we find to be a key bottleneck in NVS\@.
 In contrast, our method is \emph{3D-free} and achieves comparable or better NVS quality, due to \emph{ray conditioning normalisation}, \emph{multi-view attention}, and \emph{multi-view noise sharing}.
-A more recent concurrent work is Stable Video Diffusion~\cite{blattmann2023stable}, which also synthesizes multi-view videos.
-However, they are trained with fixed frames with limited elevation angles.
-In contrast, our \method is trained to handle arbitrary camera viewpoints, and ideally generates 360$^\circ$ spectrum, with flexible-frames for any elevation angles.
+A more recent concurrent work is SVD~\cite{blattmann2023stable}, which synthesizes multi-view videos, but is trained with fixed camera poses.
+In contrast, \method is trained to generate arbitrary 360$^\circ$ viewpoints.
+The follow-up work SV3D~\cite{voleti2024sv3d} builds on a similar concept.